beginner-corp/docs.begin.com/src/shared/docs/en/guides/http-functions.md

 Create a new route in five easy steps
 1. Make sure you are in your project's folder on your computer
-2. Open the `.arc` file in the root of your project
+2. Open the `app.arc` file in the root of your project
 3. Find (or add) the `@http` pragma, and on a new line, add a route ( `get /api` )
 4. Start the local dev environment (`npm start`) to generate any new HTTP Function handlers
 5. Push your changes!